CleverCloud/documentation/content/doc/addons/materia-kv.md

 ---
 type: docs
-title: MateriaDB KV
+title: Materia KV
-description: MateriaDB KV is a serverless key-value database, with high availability and open compatibility
+description: Materia KV is a serverless key-value database, with high availability and open compatibility
 tags:
 - addons
 keywords:
-- materiadb
+- materia
 - kv
 - dynamodb
 - graphql
 - redis
+aliases:
+- /doc/addons/materia-db-kv/
 type: docs
 draft: false
 ---

-MateriaDB is a new serverless databases offering by Clever Cloud.
+Materia is a new serverless databases offering by Clever Cloud.
 A whole range of services meeting the needs expressed by our customers in recent years, with an open and resilient approach.
 It includes deployment across multiple availability zones, compatibility with existing protocols, clients, and pay-as-you-go billing.
 It's built on the [FoundationDB](https://www.foundationdb.org/) open source transactional engine.
 A distributed and robust solution, notably thanks to its high simulation capacity.

-MateriaDB KV is the first publicly available product of this family.
+Materia KV is the first publicly available product of this family.
 It's a key-value database which comes with simplicity in mind.
 You have no instance size to choose, no storage capacity to worry about.
 We simply provide you with a host address, a port and a token: you’re ready to go!
 Once our servers send a reply message, your data is durable: it's synchronously replicated over 3 datacenters in Paris.

 You don't have to configure leaders, followers: high availability is included, by design.

 {{< callout type="info" >}}

-**MateriaDB KV is in Alpha testing phase** Your insights and suggestions are crucial in shaping the future of this platform.
-To share your feedback, please visit us at [our community page](https://github.com/CleverCloud/Community/discussions/categories/materiadb).
+* Materia KV is in Alpha testing phase** Your insights and suggestions are crucial in shaping the future of this platform.
+To share your feedback, please visit us at [our community page](https://github.com/CleverCloud/Community/discussions/categories/materia).
 Thank you for being a part of our journey towards innovation and improvement!

 {{< /callout >}}

 ## Compatibility layers

-We didn’t want this MateriaDB KV to come at the cost of complex configuration, requiring the use of special clients and ORMs.
+We didn’t want this Materia KV to come at the cost of complex configuration, requiring the use of special clients and ORMs.
 That’s why we’ve developed its compatibility layers.
 To “talk” to it, you don’t need a special API or tools specific to Clever Cloud.
 You'll be able to use it with existing solutions for **DynamoDB, GraphQL or Redis**.
 The first available layer is compatible with Redis API (and its variants as Reddict or Valkey).

-Thus, you can use a MateriaDB KV add-on with any compatible client within your applications, `redis-cli` or alternatives such as [iredis](https://github.com/laixintao/iredis).
+Thus, you can use a Materia KV add-on with any compatible client within your applications, `redis-cli` or alternatives such as [iredis](https://github.com/laixintao/iredis).
 You can also use it with graphical interface (GUI).
 We tested many of them with success:

 - [Another Redis Desktop Client](https://goanother.com/)
 - [PX3 Redis UI](https://github.com/patrikx3/redis-ui)